LelioAD/EQM/political-alliance.md

 While we may not agree with everything, we have enough in common to form a new majority and move the country *forward*—before it regresses for four more years.

-## 2. Form a team to facilitate the party.
+## 2. Form a team to facilitate the alliance.

 Modern presidential candidates usually spend over $100 million on election staffing and campaigns.
 This creates a barrier for entry in many cases.